BabyGhastGamer/site/README.md

-Flash Games running off of ruffle, on their very own webpage.
+(this is not mine full credit goes to https://github.com/CBGamesdev/chilibowlflash) Flash Games running off of ruffle, on their very own webpage.
 Making it easy to embed right onto your website!
 May take a smidge to load.

 This is different than the Â¨packÂ¨ as this version is just each game on its own page, which makes it better for embeds.
 Also, yeah I know it looks straight out of the late 90's but whatever.
 If the link attached is down, then I'm most likely updating it.